Repo Man (film): Reception

 Repo Man garnered widespread praise upon its release, and is widely considered to be one of the best films of 1984.
 In 2008, the film was voted by a group of Los Angeles Times writers and editors as the eighth-best film set in Los Angeles in the last 25 years.
 (Note: There were two criteria: "The movie had to communicate some inherent truth about the L.A. experience, and only one film per director was allowed on the list".)
 Entertainment Weekly ranked the film seventh on their list of "The Top 50 Cult Films".

-Roger Ebert gave the film 3 stars out of a possible 4, and wrote:
+Roger Ebert of The Chicago Sun-Times gave the film 3 stars out of a possible 4, and wrote:

 I saw Repo Man near the end of a busy stretch on the movie beat: Three days during which I saw more relentlessly bad movies than during any comparable period in memory.
 Most of those bad movies were so cynically constructed out of formula ideas and "commercial" ingredients that watching them was an ordeal.
 Repo Man comes out of left field, has no big stars, didn't cost much, takes chances, dares to be unconventional, is funny, and works.
 There is a lesson here.